Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## Prisma

-- intial setup for prisma using `npx prisma init` this will create a basic setup it your project
+- initial setup for prisma using `npx prisma init` this will create a basic setup it your project

   - create prisma folder
   - add database url to env